arp242/gadget/README.markdown

 ---

-Most other libraries give far too detailed information to be useful, and some are lacking in accuracy too. gadget is able to reduce 371,021 unqiue User-Agents to 40 browser engines and 306 browser string/version combinations.
+Most other libraries give far too detailed information to be useful, and some are lacking in accuracy too.

 There's a small tail-end of browsers that aren't recognized correctly; only 17 out of those 371,021 are parsed to "junk data" (or 46 requests in total, out of